olliten/dio/README.md

 Enter social policy bonds.

-Social policy bonds (SPBs), originally proposed by Ronnie Horesh in 1988, are financial instruments that reward people when they achieve social goals.
+Social policy bonds (SPBs), [originally proposed](https://socialgoals.com/ieaspbs.pdf) by [Ronnie Horesh](http://socialgoals.com/) in 1988, are financial instruments that reward people when they achieve social goals.

 The bonds are simple in design.
 They do not bear interest and are redeemable for a fixed sum when a specified social objective is reached.
 The bonds are distributed to preselected agents or auctioned off to the highest bidders.
-After this they freely trade in the open market causing their market value to rise and fall.
+After this, they freely trade in the open market causing their market value to rise and fall.

 > _As an illustrative example: The city of Helsinki wants to reduce the city’s annual carbon dioxide emissions by 80% by 31st of December, 2030 as measured by real-time data from NASA's carbon-sensing satellites._
 >